 SCHEDULING

 6.1 Monthly Schedule.
-Under current NERC policy as set forth in the NERC Operating Manual, monthly schedules are not needed by the ESOC.
+Under current NERC policy as set forth in the NERC Operating Manual, monthly schedules are not required from ESOC.

 6.2 Weekly Schedule.
-The ESOC shall inform Allegheny on a weekly basis of the amount of Inadvertent that is owing for both on- peak and/or off-peak periods.
+ESOC shall inform Allegheny on a weekly basis of the amount of Inadvertent that is owing for both on- peak and/or off-peak periods.
 These schedules shall be made within the Lincoln Center Control Area by EnronSE and Allegheny either over scheduling or under scheduling based on their respective account status or as per business practices of Com Ed or any successor transmission provider.

 6.3 Daily Schedule.
-All Interchange Transactions shall be available to the ESOC in order to supply the information to the regional Security Coordinator by 1300 Eastern Prevailing Time (EPT) for the following calendar day.
+All Interchange Transactions shall be available to ESOC in order to supply the information to the regional Security Coordinator by 1300 Eastern Prevailing Time (EPT) for the following calendar day.
 Before 1500 EPT of such prior [business] day, Allegheny shall exchange the projected schedule for Facility for each hour of the next day to the ESOC.
 NERC tagging will be provided by the PSE, in this case Allegheny.
 Allegheny shall provide to the ESOC the priority in which Interchange Transactions shall be curtailed if any Unit Derates occur.

 6.4 Hourly Schedules.
 No later than 20 minutes before the top of the hour or such other time as required by the transmission provider or successor organization, Allegheny shall issue any revisions to the projected schedule and the required NERC Tag for each transaction to the ESOC.
 The NERC Tags shall be utilized to verify interchange schedules with the relevant transmission providers indicated within the path of the transactions.
 Each PSE shall submit schedules such that the net energy schedules of the ESOC Interconnection Facilities shall be zero or match its scheduled generation.

 6.5 Unit Derates.
 The ESOC must recover from a Disturbance by cutting schedules according to NERC’s definition of Interruptible Load guidelines (presently fifteen minutes).
-Therefore, if any Unit within the Lincoln Center Control Area experiences a Unit Derate, the ESOC will promptly cut the Interchange Transactions or proportion of the Interchange Transactions associated with such Unit as designated by the tags and based upon the priority of the schedule.
+Therefore, if any Unit within the Lincoln Center Control Area experiences a Unit Derate, the ESOC will as it deems appropiate in the exercise of its sole discretion promptly cut the Interchange Transactions or proportion of the Interchange Transactions associated with such Unit as designated by the tags and based upon the priority of the schedule.

 6.6 Implementation of Relief Procedures.
-The ESOC will comply with the Security Coordinator as the Security Coordinator attempts to manage interchange transactions in accordance with Policy 9 of the NERC operating policies.
-The ESOC will notify Allegheny and EnronSE when it is notified of the pending changes and schedule changes.
+The ESOC will comply with the dirctives of the Security Coordinator as the Security Coordinator attempts to manage interchange transactions in accordance with Policy 9 of the NERC operating policies.
+The ESOC will notify Allegheny and EnronSE when it is notified of the pending changes and schedule changes, NERC Transmission Line Loading Relief (“TLR”) or similar measures.

 SECTION 7